 But England does great sandwiches in a different way.
 Of course they do… after all, sandwiches were supposedly invented by one of their people!
 Walk into any grocery store, and even sometimes a Boots pharmacy and there’s wide selection of reasonably priced pre-made sandwiches cut into triangles and packed in little cardboard boxes.
 Hit up a Mark’s & Spencer around closing time and they’re often half off.
 Have I mentioned how much I love England?

 Of course being England, there are plenty of veg-friendly options (more love!), like cheese and onion which as far as I can tell is sharp shredded cheese mixed with chopped onions and a bit of mayo.
 Or a Ploughman’s… sharp cheddar and “pickle,” which is really more of a chutney than pickle.

-I love Branston Pickle almost as much as I love Robert.
-One time I had a bit leftover from one of our hotel picnics, so I figured I’d bring it back to Denmark in my carry-on.
+I love Branston Pickle!
+One time I had a bit leftover from one of my hotel picnics, so I figured I’d bring it back to Denmark in my carry-on.
 Excellent plan, except airport security considers Branston Pickle a “gel.”
 I know, right?
 So I finished it off with a spoon right then and there in the middle of Stansted airport!